opensearch-project/documentation-website/_observing-your-data/alerting/api.md

 This is an experimental feature and is not recommended for use in a production environment.
 {: .warning}

-The Update Comment API allows you to modify the content of a previously added comment associated with an alert.
+Modify the content of a previously added comment associated with an alert using the following request.

 #### Example request